 Estimating the Scale of Japanese Foreign Exchange Intervention

-Pinpoint the dates
+Pinpoint the relevant dates

 Check money broker forecasts